quarkusio/quarkus-project-develocity-extension/README.md

 Note: the `clean install` goals are important even if not strictly necessary when using `-Dquickly`.
 The cache won't be populated otherwise.

+You can also get some information about the generation of the cache key with `-Dorg.slf4j.simpleLogger.log.gradle.goal.fingerprint=trace`.

 ## Releasing

 ```